 The Neighbourhood Plan area has a highly skilled workforce, with a higher proportion of residents employed in managerial, directorial and senior official occupations.
 Maintaining and enhancing the economic vitality of the Neighbourhood Plan is recognised through a range of policies aimed at supporting continued growth.
 For example, Policy EE2 (Supporting the Local Economy) states that development proposals which would result in the loss of employment-generating uses or business premises will be resisted.
 Additionally, Policy EE1 (Live/Work Facilities) supports the use of dwellings as live/work units in order to encourage local businesses.
 Furthermore, Policy EE4 (Brownfield Site) states that mixed-use development will be encouraged on Land at Little Springfield Farm to include light industrial, retail and residential units.
-All of these policies directly align with the vision of the Neighbourhood Plan area, and allowing the settlements to evolve in an appropriate manner.
+All of these policies directly align with the vision of the Neighbourhood Plan by protecting the quality of life of those living and working within the Neighbourhood Plan area, and allowing the settlements to evolve in an appropriate manner.

-With regards to the community vitality of the Neighbourhood Plan area, Policy Cl2 (Connecting to Technology Networks) aims to ensure that all new development (both residential and business) provides high speed broadband in order to keep the Neighbourhood Plan area connected to the digital environment.
+With regards to the community vitality of the Neighbourhood Plan area, Policy CI2 (Connecting to Technology Networks) aims to ensure that all new development (both residential and business) provides high speed broadband in order to keep the Neighbourhood Plan area connected to the digital environment.
 This directly links to Policy EE1 (Live/Work Facilities) outlined above, and helps to provide a platform for residents to pursue both social and economic opportunities.
 Overall, there are a number of policies within the Neighbourhood Plan which recognise the importance of promoting sustainable growth and supporting community vitality.